|Population: 11,106 (2021 Census)

 and is a spectacular 35 minute free ride.

-On the West Arm of Kootenay Lake resides Nelson, a mountain town with a big city buzz.
-Known for its welcoming personality and diversity of outdoor adventures, the city itself is full of trendy boutique shops with some 350 heritage buildings that flourish year-round.
+On the West Arm of Kootenay Lake resides Nelson, a mountain city with a big city buzz.
+Known for its welcoming personality and diversity of outdoor adventures, the city itself is full of heritage buildings (350) that flourish year-round.

 Nelson doesn’t stop at the city’s edge, but continues onto the lake with paddle boarding, sailing, kayaking, canoeing, fishing and numerous other water activities.
 The excitement continues into the mountains for hiking, biking, climbing, you name it, even golfing with gorgeous views from the scenic Granite Pointe Golf Club.